deolexx/deolexx/README.md

 <br />
-👀 I’m in love with Java and everithing around it
- >>🌱 Currently growing my hard skills and looking  for new programmers to collaborate on some simple projects
- >>📫 How to reach me lukyanenko88@gmail.com
+I’m in love with Java and everithing around it Currently growing my hard skills and looking  for new programmers to collaborate on some simple projects How to reach me: lukyanenko88@gmail.com
  <br />
 **languages and tools:**